warp5tw/openbmc/meta-evb/meta-evb-nuvoton/meta-evb-npcm750/README.md

       Connect ID button sensing pin to **pin3** of header **J23** of Poleg EVB.
     * Alternative GPIO pins for buttons

       On header **J23** of Poleg EVB are 10 available GPIO pins available for customer application.
-Here, GPIO120 (pin1) was used to sense Power button, GPIO122 (pin2) was used to sense Reset button, and GPIO124 (pin3) was used to sense ID button.
+Here, GPIO120 (pin1) is use to sense Power button, GPIO122 (pin2) is use to sense Reset button, and GPIO124 (pin3) is use to sense ID button.

       If other GPIO pins are preferred, please modify the file [gpio_defs.json](https://github.com/Nuvoton-Israel/openbmc/blob/master/meta-evb/meta-evb-nuvoton/meta-evb-npcm750/recipes-phosphor/skeleton/obmc-libobmc-intf/gpio_defs.json) , and connect corresponding pins of header **J23** of Poleg EVB to button sensing pins, respectively.